camertron/rubyc/README.md

 # rubyc
 A Ruby to C transpiler.
+This is probably a terrible idea.